bournezhma/bournezhma.github.io/content/posts/hashcash.md

 As we know the hashcat version is `1`, number of leading zero bits is `20`,
 date format is `YYMMDD`, and also there is a list of valid emails that we were
-able to see from the netcat connection.
+able to see using netcat connection.

 The goal was to calculate a valid header from this which will generate a `160-bit SHA-1` hash with `5` bytes`(20 bits)`of leading zeroes.